 Preservation Is Every Bit As Important As Access

 Historical newspapers and documents provide the first draft of a community’s history.
-It is not a history remembered or retold years later.
+It is not history remembered or retold years later.
 It is not an oral account handed down.
 It is not an interpretation of a historian.
-It is the history recorded the day of, or in the days following.
-That allows us to watch “history as it happened” through the lens of the individuals who witnessed it firsthand and recorded in their words.
+It is the history recorded on the day of or in the days following.
+That allows us to watch “history as it happened” through the lens of the individuals who witnessed it firsthand and recorded it in their words.

 It goes without saying, but physical newspapers, either loose or in bound volumes, are at risk.
 Paper is fragile and not stable.
 Humidity, temperature variations, and other environmental factors accelerate the degradation of the paper, and the history recorded on it will eventually be lost unless steps are taken to ensure those words will be available to read for the generations to come.

 Sometimes the older the newspaper, the better the condition you will find it.
 Most of the newspapers prior to the Great War were published on paper stock with a large percentage of cotton fabric.
 While these “rag” papers are more resistant to damage with the passage of time, they are also more susceptible to contamination from oils on the skin, leading to discoloration and fading of the print,